Ryo-N7/Ryo-N7.github.io/_posts/2017-08-21-social-network-analysis.md

 ---
 layout: post
-title: SNA (testerinho)
+title: Social Network Analysis
-subtitle: Subtitulos - el testing Uno Dos Tres.
+subtitle: A small introduction with the _sna_ and the _igraph_ packages.!
 ---

-## Social Network Analysis (test40385769745 uuuu with html instead)
+## Social Network Analysis

 Testing social network analysis with the "sna" and "igraph" packages for R using the Erdos-Renyi model for constructing the graphs.
 But first, some simple graphs: